 A box spring comprises a sturdy platform usually made up of a wooden or metal framework covered with upholstery material.
 It can be used on its own or in combination with a metal or wood platform base.

-Conventional box springs had actual springs set inside the framework.
+Old-school box springs had actual springs set inside the framework.
 However, box springs today don’t contain springs, so they’re lightweight and easier to ship.
 Box springs can be used alone or with a metal or wood platform base.

 A metal bed frame is not meant to support a mattress on its own.
 It is generally used for keeping a box spring in place and adding more height to a bed.
 Some can also be adjusted to fit the size of a bed.

 Known for providing outstanding support and durability, a solid platform bed is usually considered the sturdiest bed frame option.
 They are usually stylish, too.
-However, they can be pricey and too rigid for those who want a bit of softness in their bed.
-And, since it is solid, it restricts airflow, thereby trapping heat and moisture in your mattress as you sleep.
+However, since it is solid, it restricts airflow, thereby trapping heat and moisture in your mattress and increases the chances of mould forming.

 As indicated by their name, adjustable bed frames can be adjusted in terms of angle or elevation — usually via remote control.
 Due to their adjustability, these bed frames come with a host of health benefits — which is probably why hospital beds carry the same feature.